 - Profoundly altered mental status.

 In rare cases, a person may have serious complications following a benzodiazepine overdose.
-These may be a result of the associated respiratory distress, lack of oxygenated blood, or physical trauma caused from loss of consciousness and/or period of extended immobility on a hard surface (e.g., the ground), and can include 5:
+These may be a result of the respiratory distress, lack of oxygenated blood, or physical trauma caused by a loss of consciousness and/or a period of extended immobility on a hard surface (e.g. the ground).
+These complications can include:5